-A similar kind of skin problem in babies is milia .
+Milia is a similar kind of skin problem in babies.

 Causes of Epstein pearls

-Epstein pearls occur only in the newborn and are very common.
-They are seen in approximately 80% of newborns.
+Epstein pearls occur only in newborns and are very common.
+They are seen in about 4 out of 5 newborns.

 Epstein pearls Symptoms

-Whitish-yellow nodules appear on the gums or the roof of the mouth in a newborn.
+Whitish-yellow nodules appear on the gums or the roof of the mouth.
 They sometimes look like emerging teeth.

 Tests and Exams